Naereen/web-sphinx/beacon.en.rst

    <img style="visibility:hidden;display:none;" src="https://ga-beacon.appspot.com/UA-38514290-15/mail/03-12-2014/4?pixel" />

 .. warning:: Of course, if you want to use this for your own analytics need, don't forget to **change the Google Analytics ID**!
-Using `UA-38514290-15` will be useless, you won't be able to see the results...
+Using `UA-38514290-15` will be useless, you won't be able to see the results…

-.. note:: Some one did that...
+.. note:: Some one did that…

    In October, November and December 2017, I saw a lot of traffic using my Google Analytics ID, from an entity called `EDM`, who apparently sent some emails with an analytics beacon a few times.
-   I hope they realized it was useless, but in the meantime they sent over 30K useless requests...
+   I hope they realized it was useless, but in the meantime they sent over 30K useless requests…

    .. figure:: _images/stats-google-analytics/weird_visits_on_my_beacon_analytics_id.png
       :width: 100%